 Zazen literally means “seated Zen.”
-Zen is the Sino-Japanese transliteration of the Sanskrit word Dhyana, which means essentially concentrated meditation.
+Zen is the Sino-Japanese transliteration of the Sanskrit word Dhyana, which essentially means concentrated meditation.
 So, zazen is seated meditation.
-But paradoxically, in a Zen like fashion the founder of the tradition in Japan, Eihei Dogen (1200-1252), said that zazen is not actually meditation at all – with that implication of a doer engaging in a dualistic activity.
-Rather, he asserted that zazen itself is an immediate gateway to profound and inherent universal connection and harmony.
-So much so that even when we don’t feel connected and harmonious, we can sit resting assured nonetheless, inquiring for ourselves what this might mean in our own practice and experience.
+But paradoxically (in Zen-like fashion) the founder of the tradition in Japan, Eihei Dogen (1200-1252), said that zazen is not actually meditation at all – with that implication of a doer engaging in a dualistic doing.
+Rather, he asserted that zazen itself is an immediate gateway to a profound, inherent universal connection and harmony.
+So much so that even when we don’t feel connected and harmonious, we can sit resting assured nonetheless, inquiring for ourselves what this might mean in our own complex experience.

 Also, zazen is considered to extend beyond the limitations of a seated, standing, moving, still, silent, or noisy posture or position.
-Every activity is or can be zazen.
+Every activity is or can be experienced as zazen.

-Valley Dragon Zen Sangha is simply a safe place to practice zazen.
+Valley Dragon Zen Sangha is simply a reliable place to investigate zazen.
 No more.
 No less.